Paul Hession: Olympics and beyond

 Hession competed in the 2008 Summer Olympics in Beijing.
 He trained in Japan in the build-up.
 On 18 August he won his 200 m quarter final to qualify for the semi-final in a time of 20.32, just after Usain Bolt had a time of 20.29.
 In the semi-final he finished fifth in a time of 20.38 however he missed out on a place in the final as only the top four qualified.

 Hession had another very good season on the 2008 Grand Prix circuit, this time claiming second place in the 200 m at the World Athletics Final.
-On 15 November 2008 Paul was awarded the highly prestigious Athlete of the Year at the annual Athletics Association of Ireland awards dinner.
+On 15 November 2008 Paul was awarded Athlete of the Year at the annual Athletics Ireland awards dinner.

 In the 2010 European Athletics Championships in Barcelona.
 Hession made history as the first Irishman to qualify for the finals of the 200 metres in the European Athletics Championships.
 Hession ran 20.71 seconds, finishing 6th in the final.

 Hession participated in the 2012 London Olympics.
 In his first round heat he ran the 200m in a time of 20.69 sec which yielded him 5th place in his heat.
 That was not enough to see him through to the semi-final.